 Resource Optimization:

 In construction, if resources are managed effectively, project success can be achieved quite easily.
 Automation in code conformance facilitates the elimination of hours spent manually checking schedules against compliance protocols.
-According to research on scheduling software ROI, administrative time given to schedule authentication is reduced by 75% with automated compliance processes in place.
+According to research on scheduling software ROI, administrative time spent on scheduling authentication is reduced by 75% with automated compliance processes in place.
 This level of efficiency supports engineering teams in rerouting proficient personnel toward high-value design activities.

 Cost Reduction: